General Cable

 General Cable is an American multinational cable manufacturing company based in Highland Heights, Kentucky, with sales offices and manufacturing facilities in several countries.
-General Cable manufactures and distributes copper, aluminum, and optical fiber cables which are frequently used in the construction, industrial, specialty and communications sectors.
+General Cable manufactures and distributes copper, aluminum, and optical fiber cables.
 In December 2017, Italian group Prysmian acquired General Cable for a $3 billion deal finalized on June 6, 2018.

 History

-General Cable was found in New Jersey in 1927, merging several older companies founded in the 19th century, including Phillips Wire and Safety Cable Company, Rome Wire Company, and Standard Underground Cable.
+General Cable was founded in New Jersey in 1927, merging several older companies founded in the 19th century, including Phillips Wire and Safety Cable Company, Rome Wire Company, and Standard Underground Cable.
 General Cable was owned by Penn Central from 1981 to 1992.

 Products

-For the energy, construction, industrial, specialty, and communications sectors, General Cable manufactures copper and aluminum wire, optical fiber, and electrical cable products.
-Low-, medium-, and high-voltage power distribution and power transmission devices are among the company's power cables.
-Applications for traditional and renewable electrical power production, mining, industrial automation, automotive, maritime, and transit, as well as military, aerospace, and OEM applications, all use General Cable's application-specific industrial and specialty cables.
-Low-voltage signals for phone, data, video, and control applications are transmitted through the company's communications wire and cable products.
-[1] Several brands are used by General Cable to market its products.
+General Cable manufactures copper and aluminum wire, optical fiber, and electrical cable products.
+Low-voltage, medium-voltage, and high-voltage power distribution and power transmission devices are among the company's power cables.
+Several brands are used by General Cable to market its products.

 Corporate information

 Logo

-When General Cable officially formed in 1927, the company introduced its first trademark logo, declaring a unified corporate identity to its customers, investors, suppliers, and associates.
+When General Cable officially formed in 1927, the company introduced its first trademark logo.

 Since the original 1927 version, the company's logo has been modified five times.
 Today, the trademarked logo consists of the "General Cable" stylized black text with a green "Reuleaux triangle" on the left, which is a modernized version of the 1927 symbol.

 Locations

 General Cable's global headquarters is located in Highland Heights, Kentucky.
 This facility, which also serves as the North American headquarters and employs approximately 400 associates, has been operating since 1992.

 General Cable operates internationally, with regional business operations in North America, Latin America, and Europe.
-The company has a global network of manufacturing facilities in core markets, with sales representation and distribution worldwide.
+The company has a network of manufacturing facilities in core markets, with sales representation and distribution worldwide.